kristjanr/wise-cs/scraped-data/sections/01-sending-money/subsections/08-sending-money-from-your-wise-account/articles/03-how-much-does-it-cost-to-send-money-from-a-balance/content.md

+# Sending money from your Wise account
-# How much does it cost to send money from a balance?
+## How much does it cost to send money from a balance?
 If you’re sending money from your account to someone else's balance (of the same currency), it’s free.

 If you’re sending money from your account to a bank account outside of Wise, we charge a fixed fee.